-My research and teaching interests lie in urban processes and politics, particularly in South Asia.
-My work is motivated by the aim of exploring pathways to continued citizenship for the urban poor in the contemporary city landscape marked by large-scale, violent dispossession.
-In my primary research project, I examine how contemporary urban development interacts with historical structures of patronage-based state society relations in Chennai, India.
+My research and teaching interests center around urban processes and politics, particularly in India.
+In my primary research project, I examine how contemporary urban development interacts with historical structures of patronage-based state-society relations in Chennai, India.
 I use ethnographic and archival methods to investigate how residents negotiate with local politicians, bureaucrats, and activists to preserve citizenship in urban landscapes marked by violent, large-scale slum evictions.

-I have also been part of collective struggles for tenure security for the urban poor in Chennai for about nine years now.
+I have been learning from collective struggles for tenure security for the urban poor in Chennai for over a decade now.
 A new project aims to narrate the history of the city through the personal and professional histories of my colleagues in Pennurimai Iyakkam (“Women’s Rights Movement”), a 40-year old organization that mobilizes female residents of urban poor settlements around the rights to land and housing and access to basic services.
-In exploring the methodological possibilities of collaborative activist scholarship, this work will attempt to highlight the scholarly value in the lived experiences of working class activists and residents as narrated and theorized by them, as well as the potential for scholarly work on and by social movements to influence public discourse.
+In exploring the methodological possibilities of collaborative activist scholarship, this work will attempt to highlight the scholarly value in the lived experiences of working-class activists and residents as narrated and theorized by them, as well as the potential for scholarly work on and by social movements to influence public discourse.
 The politics of expertise and knowledge production, feminist methodologies, and public scholarship are of great interest to me.

 NARAYAN, P. 2018.
 The informal local: A multi-scalar approach to examining participation in urban renewal.
 In Urban Renewal, Community and Participation: Theory, Policy and Practice, edited by J. Clark and N. Wise, 199-217.
 Springer (The Urban Book Series).

 NARAYAN, P. 2017.
 Displacement as disaster relief: Environmental gentrification and state informality in developing Chennai.
 In Just Green Enough: Urban Development and Environmental Gentrification, edited by W. Curran and T. Hamilton, 139-150.
 London: Routledge.